Ali-El-Mikdadi/GeoHub/README.md

 - **Bug Tracker:** For reporting bugs, suggesting improvements, or submitting feature requests, please use our [GitHub Issues](https://github.com/Fronexe/GeoHub/issues) page.

 By utilizing these tools, we aim to enhance collaboration, track project progress, and address issues promptly.
-Your contributions and feedback are crucial for the continuous improvement of GeoHub.
+Your contributions and feedback are crucial for the continuous improvement of GeoHub website.
 # Communication Channels
 For effective communication and collaboration, we've established formal channels to connect with our GeoHub community: